maunikms/terrafrom-projects/TerraSnack/README.md

 # Snack Game Deployment with Terraform on AWS S3

-Welcome to the Snack Game deployment repository!
+Welcome to the repository!
 This project allows you to deploy the Snack Game onto AWS S3 using Terraform for infrastructure automation.

 ## Getting Started